these are the two adjusters for the headlights; they are very obvious being white

 One or two reversing lights have failed - if not the bulb then this has been traced to the switch on the gearbox.

-I have also fitted a warning reversing bulb to give audible warning of reversing.
+I have also fitted warning reversing bulb to give audible warning of reversing.
+Removed as pedestrians took no notice anyway!

 The rear light assemblies are removed via access panels inside the boot.
 Two special nuts hold the assembly in place: if tight, they can be started with the wheel nut spanner (really!).
-I have also fitted an aftermarket rear proximity warning alarm.
+I have also fitted an aftermarket rear proximity warning alarm to the green car.

 Remove both nuts (don't drop them) and the whole of the rear light assembly can be slid out.
 Unplug the connector (lock is on the side and quite stiff) and give it a light spray of Servisol contact cleaner/lubricant.